Search here...

 1. Clean Up Your Garden

-Cleaning up your garden will keep your plants from harm in the upcoming chilly months.
-Start by removing any weeds, dead leaves and any debris.
-Take this time to remove any plants that you know will not come back in the spring (such as annuals)
+Cleaning up your garden will help keep your plants from being harmed in the cold Winter months.
+You can start by removing any weeds, dead leaves, and any debris from your garden beds and your yard.
+Take this time to remove any plants that you know will not come back in the spring (such as annuals).

 2. Prune and Trim Your Plants

-While you are cleaning your garden beds, be sure to take your pruning shears and cut off any dead parts of your plant.
-This will ensure that when your plant starts to grow again in the spring that the shape of your plants will be in tact.
+While you are in your yard cleaning your garden beds, be sure to take your pruning shears and cut off any dead parts of your plant.
+Trimming and pruning your plants will ensure that when your plants do start to grow again in the spring that the shape of your plants will be in tact.

 3. Prepare Your Soil